pairshaped/curlingio-docs/blog/2026-02-12-the-next-version-of-curling-io.md

 slug: the-next-version-of-curling-io
 title: 'The Next Version of Curling IO'
 authors: [dave]
-tags: [architecture, gleam, sqlite, vertical-scaling, rails-migration]
+tags: [v3, architecture, gleam, sqlite, scaling]
 ---

 We're building the next version of Curling IO - same features, same experience, stronger foundation.
 After over a decade of serving hundreds of curling organizations across Canada, the US, and internationally, we're investing in technical upgrades that set Curling IO up for the next 20+ years.